koraytugay/koraytugay.github.io/content/javascript.md

 }
 ```

+## Global Object
+The global object is provided by the runtime environment and it is the object accessed when you do not specify any specific objects.
+In browsers, global object is `window` whereas in node it is `global`.

+When you access the `Math` object directly in a browser environment, as in `Math.E`, you are actually accessing `window.Math`.

+There are many other properties that are very useful that comes with the global object, simply type `window` or `globalThis` in the console and see for yourself.

 ## Dark Side of the JavaScript
 ### Rest Parameters
 To gather all passed arguments in an array, use the rest (`...`) operator.
 The dots literally mean _gather the remaining parameters into an array_.